 Cash Requirements

-We are currently conducting the OVATURE Phase III clinical study to support marketing approval of phenoxodiol for ovarian cancer and the clinical and pre clinical development of triphendiol and NV-143.
+We are currently conducting the OVATURE Phase III clinical study to support marketing approval of phenoxodiol for ovarian cancer.

 Ongoing operations through the conduct of the clinical trial program will continue to consume cash resources without generating revenues.